VFPX/VFPDosPrint/README.md

 # VFPDosPrint
-Generate text-based reports that can take full advantage of dot-matrix printer capabilities
+Generate text-based reports that can take full advantage of dot-matrix printer capabilities (VFP 6+).

+## Note to collaborators
+You are welcome to do any change or enhancement you want on this library, as long you keep the backward compatibility with VFP 6, 7 & 8.

 ## Quick Guide